pucherot/Pi.Alert/README.md

 WIFI / LAN intruder detector.

 Scan the devices connected to your WIFI / LAN and alert you the connection of unknown devices.
-It also warns if a "always connected" devices disconnects.
+It also warns if a "always connected" device disconnects.

 ![Main screen][main]
 *(Apologies for my English and my limited knowledge of Python, php and